Port Coquitlam-Burke Mountain: 1999 redistribution

-History
+Electoral history

-Member of Legislative Assembly
+Members of the Legislative Assembly

-Its pre=eminient MLA was Mike Farnworth, who was also MLA for the area from 1991-2001.
+The riding's most prominent MLA was Mike Farnworth, who was also MLA for the area from 1991 to 2001.
 He represents the New Democratic Party of British Columbia.
-He served almost the entirety of the Riding's existence except from 2001-2005 when Karn Manhas of the Liberals defeated him in what was a landslide victory for the Liberals in that election.
+He served almost the entirety of the riding's existence, except from 2001 to 2005 when Karn Manhas of the Liberals defeated him in what was a landslide victory for the Liberals in that election.